Binary vision: The merging black hole binary mass distribution via iterative density estimation: Method

+Finally the adaptive KDE $\hat{f}(x)$ is obtained by evaluating \eqref{awkde_initial} with the variable (local) bandwidth $h\lambda_i$.
+The equations are written for the case of one-dimensional data $X_i$, but the method may be applied in more dimensions by linearly transforming the data to have zero mean and unit covariance along each dimension and using an $N$-dimensional unit Gaussian kernel scaled by $h\lambda_i$.

+The \ac{KDE} hyperparameters, global bandwidth $h$ and sensitivity parameter $\alpha$ are determined by grid search using maximum likelihood as a figure of merit.
+A na\"ive ``maximum likelihood'' KDE is not well defined, as the likelihood increases indefinitely in the limit of small bandwidth kernels centered on the observations, i.e.\ delta functions~\citep[][section 2.8]{Silverman1986}.
+We prevent this collapse and address the bias-variance tradeoff via \textit{leave-one-out cross-validation}~\citep[][section 3.4.4]{Silverman1986} \citep[see also][]{hastie01statisticallearning}.
+The cross-validated (log) likelihood is

+where $\hat{f}_{{\rm LOO},i}$ is the KDE constructed from all samples \emph{except} $X_i$.
+Being linear in the logarithm of the estimate at observed values, this choice will penalize \emph{relative} errors.
+Since we wish to obtain an accurate estimate of densities over a large dynamic range, the log likelihood is more suitable than considering absolute error or squared absolute error.

+We then quantify counting uncertainties for the underlying inhomogeneous Poisson process using generalized bootstrap resampling~\citep{google_bootstrap}: we take a number of \ac{PE} samples from each detected event that is a random variable distributed as Poisson(1).

-We noted in~\cite{Sadiq:2021fin} that for nontrivial measurement errors this method, in addition to possible intrinsic biases due to the choice of a Gaussian KDE, will be biased towards an over-dispersed estimate of the true distribution.
-Here we motivate and present our strategy for correcting this bias.
-Our motivation is linked to Bayesian hierarchical population inference \citep{Mandel:2009pc}, where measurement errors are treated by considering the true event properties $\vec{\theta_i}$ for events labelled $i=1,\ldots,N$ as nuisance parameters in the likelihood:
+The new aspect of this work concerns the choice of mass sample values to treat as \ac{KDE} input data $X_i$.
+We noted in~\cite{Sadiq:2021fin} that for nontrivial uncertainties in component masses this method, in addition to possible intrinsic biases due to the choice of a Gaussian KDE, will be biased towards an over-dispersed estimate of the true distribution.
+This is expected because, with the uninformed priors used in \ac{PE}, the posterior over mass for any given event will be randomly displaced relative to the (unknown) true mass due to detector noise.
+Here we motivate and present our strategy for correcting this over-dispersion bias.

+Our motivation is linked to Bayesian hierarchical population inference \citep{Mandel:2009pc}, where measurement errors are treated by considering the true event properties $\vec{\theta}_i$, for detected events labelled $i=1,\ldots,N$ as nuisance parameters.
+Here, the likelihood of a set of gravitational-wave data segments $d_i$ corresponding to the events is

-where $\{d\}$ is the set of data segments $d_i$ corresponding to the events and $\vec{\lambda}$ are population model hyperparameters (here for simplicity we omit selection effects).
-Inference is implemented using parameter estimation (PE) samples which were generated using a standard or fiducial prior $p_{\rm PE}(\vec{\theta})$, often chosen as uniform over parameters of interest \citep[see e.g.][]{Veitch:2014wba,Thrane:2018qnx}.
-Samples (labelled by $k$) are distributed as the posterior density using this prior, hence
+where $P(d_i|\ldots)$ is the likelihood for a single data segment and $p_{\rm pop}(\vec{\theta}_i|\vec{\lambda})$ is the population distribution over $\vec{\theta}_i$ for population model hyperparameters $\vec{\lambda}$ (here, for simplicity we omit selection effects).
+Inference is implemented using parameter estimation (PE) samples which were generated using a standard or fiducial prior $\pi_{\rm PE}(\vec{\theta})$, often chosen as uniform over parameters of interest \citep[see e.g.][]{Veitch:2014wba,Thrane:2018qnx}.
+Samples (labelled by $k$) are distributed as the posterior density $p(\vec{\theta}_i|\ldots)$ using this prior, hence